Ph-k/Concurrent-Workers/README.md

 - lb: is the first number that will be checked as a prime.
 The start of the prime-checking range.
 - ub: is the last number that will be checked as a prime.
 The end of the prime-checking range

-- NumofChildren: is the number of child processes the myprime process and each primeManagger process will create.
+- NumofChildren: is the number of child processes the myprime process and each primeManager process will create.

 ## Brief implementation overview: